rabssm/MeteorRadio/README.md

 A wifi or wired ethernet connection to the internet is required to maintain the NTP time.

 ## Software
 ### Acquisition and Detection Software
-The software uses python3.
+The software uses Python3.
 The acquisition software reads the raw data from the USB radio and does a fast fourier transform (FFT) on each sample block as it is received.
 The FFT of each sample block is then analysed to check for a peak signal above the SNR threshold at a frequency +/- 120 Hz of the target frequency (GRAVES 143.05 MHz).
-After each detection trigger, the software stores the sample data for the next 10 seconds, converts the sample data to the frequency domain and stores the data.
-The detection data is stored in 2 files, the raw audio data in the form of a raw audio file, and the FFT data in the form of a numpy npz file.
+After each detection trigger, the software stores the raw sample data for the next 10 seconds as an SMP file.
+If the --fft option is used, the detection data is stored in 2 files, the raw audio data in the form of a raw audio file, and the FFT data in the form of an SPG numpy npz file.

 #### Observation Data
 Observation data is produced in the directories: